 \subsubsection{Experiment Setup}

 We consider the following MAPF models: (1) the standard MAPF model, (2) the MAPF model with rotation~\cite{zhang2023efficient}, and (3) the MAPF model that accounts for the full kinodynamics of robots, including rotation, speed, and acceleration~\cite{yan2025multi}.
 To account for execution delays, we apply the $k$-robust delay model~\cite{atzmon2020robust}.
+This model introduces bounded temporal slack of up to $k$ time steps during planning to tolerate potential execution delays.
 Combining these factors produces three variants: \emph{MAPF, $k=i$}, \emph{MAPF+rotation, $k=i$}, and \emph{MAPF+kinodynamics}.
 We use PBS\footnote{Code at \url{https://github.com/Jiaoyang-Li/PBS}}~\cite{ma2019searching} to handle conflicts between robots with a runtime limit of 60 seconds.
-We run these methods to generate MAPF plans for all maps using 25 ``random scenarios'' with a progressive number of robots until the success rate is lower than 20\%.
+We run these methods to generate MAPF plans for all maps using 25 ``random scenarios'' from the MAPF benchmark~\cite{Stern2019benchmark} with a progressive number of robots until the success rate is lower than 20\%.
 Finally, these plans are executed in \mymethod.